Want tips to stop cyberbullying? Check out our tips exclusive for teens and parents.

 3. Raise Awareness About Cyberbullying

-Schools should endeavor to teach students how to use the internet responsibly.
-They should be taught the importance of keeping their personal information away from the internet.
+Schools should endeavor to teach students how to use the Internet responsibly.
+They should be taught the importance of keeping their personal information away from the Internet.

 Students spend most of their time online, which makes sensitization about internet usage very important.